Yandex Cloud

 5. In the Action for the default base rule field, select Deny.

-6. Optionally, enable or disable the use of HTTP request information to improve machine learning models under Fine-tuning ML models.
+6. Optionally, enable or disable the use of HTTP request information to tune machine learning models under Fine-tuning ML models.

 7. Click Create.